japgolly/scalajs-react/doc/USAGE.md

 Differences from React proper
 =============================

+* In React JS you access a component's children via `this.props.children`.
+  In Scala, instances of `ComponentScope{U,M,WU}` and `BackendScope` provide a `.propsChildren` method.
+  There is also a `.propsDynamic` method as a shortcut to access the children as a `js.Dynamic`.

 * To keep a collection together when generating the dom, call `.toJsArray`.
 The only difference I'm aware of is that if the collection is maintained, React will issue warnings if you haven't supplied `key` attributes.
 Example:

   ```scala